dtm-labs/en.dtm.pub/docs/guide/start.md

   - Relieving developers from worrying about suspension, null compensation, idempotent transaction, and other tricky problems, the framework layer handles them all

 * Language-agnostic
   - Suitable for companies with multiple-language stacks.
     Easy to write bindings for go, python, php, nodejs, ruby and other languages.

 * Easy to deploy, easy to extend
   - DTM depends only on mysql, easy to deploy, cluster, and scale horizontally

 * Support for multiple distributed transaction protocol
-  - TCC, SAGA, XA, transaction messages
+  - TCC, SAGA, XA, Transactional messages

 Invited speaker at the China Database Conference.
 [Distributed Transaction Practice in Multi-Language Environment](http://dtcc.it168.com/yicheng.html#b9)